Japanese visits to shrine on war anniversary anger China

 Chinese state media reported that it military would conduct live fire drills for four days from Thursday in the East China Sea, though not close to Japan.
 Some Japanese media speculated this was timed to coincide with the Yasukuni visits.

-Despite close economic ties and recent calls by Abe for a summit with Chinese President Xi Jinping, Japan's relations with its neighbors remain fraught.
+Despite close economic ties and recent calls by Abe for a summit with Chinese President Xi Jinping, Japan's relations with its neighbours remain fraught.

 "Japanese leaders should show their courageous leadership to heal wounds of the past so that both countries can develop as a true cooperative partner," South Korean President Park Geun-hye said in a speech in Seoul marking the anniversary of the end of Japan's 1910-1945 colonial rule of the peninsula.